ondrejsevcik/knowledge-base/books/fluent-forever.md

 ### Principle 4: Wait, wait!
 Don't tell me!

-- If you can consistently test yourself right befor you forget, you'll double the effectiveness of every test.
+- If you can consistently test yourself right before you forget, you'll double the effectiveness of every test.
 - Memory tests are more effective when they're challenging.
-The close you get to forgetting a word, the more ingrainded it will become when you finally remember it.
+The closer you get to forgetting a word, the more ingrained it will become when you finally remember it.

 ### Principle 5: Rewrite the past

 When we remember, we don't just access our memories; we rewrite them.
-This rewriting process is the enginge behind long-term memorization.
+This rewriting process is the engine behind long-term memorization.
 Every act of recall imbues old memories with a trace of your present-day self.
 It creates a new connection and associations that make your old memory easier to recall.

+### Timing is the key

+You can't just grab someone else's flashcards and expect to understand them.
+You have to create your own deck with a personal connection.
+That's the key to remember.
+If you take just a moment to figure out how to remind yourself of the meaning of a word, you can retain that word forever.
+Spaced repetition systems (SRSs) are flashcards on steroids!

+## Sound Play

+> Accent is the soul of language; it gives language its feeling and truth.
+> - Jean-Jacques Rousseau

+- When you're not sure about the way your language sounds, you're stuck learning two languages instead of just one.
+- The better you internalize good pronunciation habits in the beginning, the less time you'll waste hunting down broken words.
+- People with strong foreign accents are frequently treated as less adept at the language (and less intelligent) then they are, even if this is unfair.

+### Train your ears, rewire your brain

+- Your brain is hardwired to ignore the differences between foreign sounds.
+To rewire it, listen to minimal pair in your target language - similar sounding words like `niece` and `knees` and test yourself until your brain adapts to hear these new sounds.
+- By practicing in this way, you'll be better equipped to recognize words when they're spoken, and you'll have an easier time memorizing them on your own.

+#### Back-Chaining - How to Get Ridiculous Words into Your Mouth

+`Höchstgeschwindigkeitsbegrenzung` - Go backwards.
+Say the end and then add one letter at the time.
+This makes it easier to finish the word correctly.

+- Impressions matter and your accent makes your first impression in any language.
+- Improve your accent by learning the raw ingredients - `the tongue`, `lip` and `vocal cord position` of every new sound you need (Use IPA).

 ---